monkeyinsurgency/tsr/README.md

 Express or Redux.
 It struck me as overkill.

 I set up Jest for testing, but ran into issues with Enzyme, so that didn't get very far.
-Along with better unit testing, going forward I would punch up the UI considerably and build out actual APIs, and deploy the various bits and bobs in a Docker stack.
+Along with better unit testing, going forward I would punch up the UI considerably, build out actual APIs, and deploy the various bits and bobs in a Docker stack.

 ## Spec